Kate Sheppard: Commemoration

-Kate Sheppard Place, located within Wellington's parliament precinct, is named in her honour; it is a short one-way street running from Molesworth Street opposite Parliament House to the intersection of Mulgrave Street and Thorndon Quay.
-There is a Kate Sheppard Avenue in the Auckland suburb of Northcross.
-In 2014, eight intersections near Parliament in Wellington were fitted with green pedestrian lights depicting Kate Sheppard.
+Kate Sheppard Place, located within Wellington's parliament precinct, was named in her honour in the 1990s; it is a short one-way street running from Molesworth Street opposite Parliament House to Mulgrave Street.
+In 2014 eight intersections near Parliament in Wellington were fitted with green pedestrian lights depicting Kate Sheppard.

 Several New Zealand schools have houses named after Sheppard.
 (Note: A number of schools in the Canterbury region alone have houses named in her honour: for example a Sheppard House exists at Cashmere High School, Christchurch Girls' High School, Christchurch South Intermediate and Rangiora High School.)
-In 2014, Whangārei Girls' High School renamed a house that was named after Richard Seddon, an opponent of women's suffrage, to Sheppard House at the request of a student.
+In 2014 Whangārei Girls' High School renamed a house that was named after Richard Seddon, an opponent of women's suffrage, to Sheppard House at the request of a student.

-On 8 March 2018, coinciding with International Women's Day and in celebration of the 125th anniversary of the women's suffrage movement, New Zealand Football renamed its premier women's knockout association football tournament the Kate Sheppard Cup.
+On 8 March 2018 coinciding with International Women's Day and in celebration of the 125th anniversary of the women's suffrage movement, New Zealand Football renamed its premier women's knockout association football tournament the Kate Sheppard Cup.